 Atlantic City was incorporated from three towns in 1854 with the aim of creating a holiday resort for wealthy New Yorkers.
 Since the 1970's, the city's movers and shakers have been largely promoting the seaside resort as a gambling mecca.
 Several casinos lie along the Atlantic City Boardwalk, the first and longest boardwalk in the world.
 After 2010, Atlantic City has experienced a dramatic decline in its stature as a gambling destination, spurred by competition from the other north-eastern US states after they legalised gambling.

 Nothing says "vacation is over" like New Jersey's shambolic airport, Newark.
-To add a sour cherry to the cake, I flew out with United Airlines, the size of the TV screens were smaller than my cellphone!
+I flew out with United Airlines, the size of the TV screens were smaller than my cellphone!